The Children's Hospital of Georgia has the only team of specialized pediatric respiratory

 Our respiratory therapists are on call 24/7 providing many life-saving services, such

-- Emergency care for children with severe breathing problems, respiratory disease and trauma, including
+- Emergency care for children with severe breathing problems, respiratory disease and

-Intubation and airway replacement
+trauma, including Intubation and airway replacement

-- Neonatal and Pediatric ECMO (Extracorporeal membrane oxygenation) for critically ill babies and children
+- Neonatal and Pediatric ECMO (Extracorporeal membrane oxygenation) for critically ill

 - Postsurgical care, and pneumonia prevention for children after major surgery